 11. How do I choose a pendulum that's right for me?

 Pendulums are really personal.
 Having a special fondness for your pendulum makes you want to hold it, use it, and keep track of it.
 So I suggest that you look first with your eyes.
 Love at first sight can be a powerful thing, though it's not the only thing to consider.
 What grabs your attention is often a great choice, so don't dismiss it just because it's pretty.
 Once your eyes have weighed in, look with your heart.
 Read the stone energy information to see if it speaks to you on a level that hits home.
-(Each AYP pendulum description includes links to the pendulum's gemstone energies so you can read about its energies.)
+(Each AYP pendulum description includes links to the pendulum's gemstone energies so you can see if this aspect resonates.)
 Often, once you read about the properties of the stones and/or the symbols in a pendulum, you will just "know" whether this is the one for you because it practically leaps off the page.

 12. Does my first pendulum have to be given to me?